-Using apps to edit your iPhone photos is central to creating a great collection of images.
-While it’s important to take good pictures to start with, image editing allows you to turn an ordinary photo into an amazing one.
+Using great image editing apps and photoshop apps to edit photos on iPhone is central to creating a great collection of pictures.
+While it’s important to take good photos to start with, image editing allows you to turn an ordinary photo into an amazing one.
 From basic adjustments to fun and creative effects, there are editing techniques to suit all kinds of photos and photographers.
 In this tutorial you’ll learn seven iPhone photo editing tricks that will give your images the wow factor.

 1. Straighten Architectural Lines

 Take a look at the photo below of some classic wooden houses juxtaposed with the modern office tower.

 At first glance, this picture looks perfectly normal, and could be considered a “finished” photo where no further editing is required.

 However, due to the angle that the photo was taken from, the vertical lines of the buildings aren’t straight.
 Notice how they converge towards the top of the photo.

 This is a common problem with architecture photography.
 When you shoot a building from a low angle, the tilt of your iPhone causes this issue with perspective.

 This app is primarily for scanning and straightening office documents, but it also doubles as a photo straightener.
 It’s easy to use and offers great control for correcting perspective distortion.

 Open the Genuis Scan app, then tap the orange “squares” icon to the right of the camera icon.

 This will open up your entire iOS photos collection.
 Select an album, then tap the photo you want to straighten.